Nesvilab/MSFragger/tutorial_setup_fragpipe.md

 FragPipe can be downloaded [here](https://github.com/Nesvilab/FragPipe/releases).
 Follow the instructions on that same Releases page to launch the program.
 When FragPipe launches, the first tab in the window ('Config') will be used to configure the program.

 <br>
-#### Reading Thermo raw file in Linux
+#### Install Mono (required for Thermo .raw file reading on Linux)
-Linux users need to install Mono [https://www.mono-project.com/download/stable/#download-lin](https://www.mono-project.com/download/stable/#download-lin) to read raw files.
+Linux users need to have [Mono](https://www.mono-project.com/download/stable/#download-lin) installed to read Thermo .raw files.

 <br>
 #### Install, update, or use an already downloaded version of MSFragger